gbowerman/azure-myriad/README.md

 # azure-myriad
 Templates for Azure Virtual Machine Scale Sets.

-Note 9/25/15: Only use Location: "Southeast Asia" until you hear otherwise.
+Note 9/25/15: Only use Location: "Southeast Asia" until you see an upodate - this has the latest bits, which are being rolled out to other locations.

 VM Scale Sets allow you to deploy and manage a group of identical virtual machines as a set.
 Advantages include:
 -	Autoscale - simply change the instance count and Scale Sets will increase or decrease the number of VMs evenly across update and fault domains.